-The flagship journal of the AMS, it competes with Annals to be the premier mathematics journal.
-It publishes highly significant advances across all branches of mathematics.
+The flagship journal of the AMS, it is, along with Annals of Mathematics, the premier mathematics journal.
+It publishes the most significant advances across all branches of mathematics.

 Annals of Mathematics

-Launched in 1884 and published by Princeton and the IAS, it is widely considered the premier mathematics journal.
-It publishes advances of great significance across all of mathematics.
+Launched in 1884 and published by Princeton and the IAS, it is, alongside the Journal of the AMS, the top mathematics journal.
+It publishes advances of great importance across all areas.

 Physical Review X

-Set up to be the open-access version of PRL, it is much more selective, and now sits between PRL and Nature Physics in terms of prestige.
+Set up by APS in 2011 to be the open-access version of PRL, it is more selective, publishing a tenth as many papers.
+It now sits between PRL and Nature Physics in terms of prestige.

 Proc London Math Soc

 Launched in 1865, this is the flagship journal of the London Mathematical Society.
-It publishes articles of the highest quality and significance across all of mathematics, of any length.
+It publishes articles of high quality and significance across all areas of mathematics, of any length.